-Nestled in Kentucky's Bluegrass Region, Beautiful Berea Beckons with its Rich Artisan Culture, Collegiate Vibe, Affordable Housing and Country Charm
+Nestled in Kentucky's Bluegrass Region, Beautiful Berea Beckons with its Rich Artisan Culture, Collegiate Vibe, Reasonably Priced Housing and Country Charm

 Cost of Living: Below the National Average

 At the edge of the Cumberland Plateau where the mountains meet carpets of bluegrass in east central Kentucky, rural Berea (population 15,000) is a quiet place steeped in Appalachian culture.
 It grew up around well-regarded Berea College, which was founded by abolitionist Reverend John G. Fee in 1855.
 Today, even though Berea College is small with just 1,600 students, it still strongly influences Berea and brings a bit of liberalism to an otherwise very conservative town.
 Berea is also known for its flourishing Appalachian artisan community and attracts tourists and shoppers from around the region.
 It is, in fact, officially known as the "Crafts Capital of Kentucky."

 Berea has grown by 55% within the last couple of decades, which gives it the distinction of being one of the fastest growing towns in Kentucky.
 Thirty-two percent of residents are age 45 or better, and 27% of all locals have a least a four year undergraduate degree.
 Politics lean to the right, and the crime rate meets the national average.
 Racial diversity is minimal.
 The cost of living is 16% below the national average.